Matviy/LeagueReplayHook/README.md

 ## How to use it:
 Compile the dynamic library.
 Inject the DLL into a running League of Legends process.
 By default, the client will listen for commands on UDP port 6000, and send you data on UDP port 7000.

+To inject, you can use any of the many publicly available DLL injector tools.

 ## How it works:

 When running in replay/spectator mode, the League of Legends client uses a Flash-based user interface.
 This Flash interface is simply a flash movie, which is ran and rendered onto your DirectX surface using the Scaleform flash engine.